 Vaccines have a history dating back more than 200 years ago when Edward Jenner created the 1st vaccine in 1796 to battle a once very common and deadly disease, smallpox.
 Since then, vaccines have been a continued effort to prevent/combat diseases and have saved countless lives.
 Some diseases have been eliminated or were never endemic (regularly found) in the United States.
 Some diseases have vaccines developed for them, but are not part of the routine recommended immunization schedule for residents of the United States.
 However, in other countries, these diseases still exist or are endemic and you may need certain vaccinations before traveling to some destinations.

 Travel Vaccine Providers

 Clay County Public Health Center does not offer travel vaccines.
 However, there are many places around Clay County and the Kansas City Metropolitan area that do currently offer these services.

-View a list of current known providers in Clay County and the Kansas City Metropolitan area who currently offer these services.
+View a list of known providers here.
 This list is provided as a guide for your convenience and use and does not constitute an endorsement or recommendation by Clay County Public Health Center.